 Activity Five

-Shifting from fossil fuels to renewable sources of energy will require an unprecedented scale of community-level action.
-Now more than ever, it’s critical that zoos and aquariums work with policymakers and the public to advocate for a healthy planet.
-In this section, we’ll explore the unique role that zoos and aquariums play in advocacy.
+Now more than ever, it’s critical that aquariums and zoos work with policymakers and the public to advocate for a healthy planet.
+In this section, we’ll explore the unique role that zoos and aquariums play in advocacy, with a special focus on education.

-Our conservation field work is core to who we are.
-Equally important is our work to ensure that systems and society are set up for conservation success.
+Our education and conservation work is core to who we are.
+Equally important is building relationships with decision-makers, and empowering them to champion the issues we care about.
 This is advocacy, and it can take many forms.
-Here are a few examples:
+For example:

 Why should zoos and aquariums advocate?

-Polling data shows that the public trusts zoos and aquariums more than government agencies and non-governmental organizations (NGO’s).
-More than 75% of those polled agreed that zoos and aquariums are highly credible sources of information, and that zoos and aquariums should recommend ways for the general public to support its causes and mission.
+Survey data comparing public perceptions of zoos and aquariums against government agencies non-governmental organizations (NGO’s) shows that the public trusts zoos and aquariums more.
+They see zoos and aquariums as the least likely to have a “political agenda.”
+And more than 75% agreed that zoos and aquariums are highly credible sources of information, and that zoos and aquariums should recommend ways for the general public to support its causes and mission.

 This section is intended to help you consider advocacy in your climate action plan as you integrate the knowledge you gain from Climate Alliance.